rhapsodyman/notes/Linux.md

-**Reverse Port Forwarding**: Remote port forwarding lets you connect from the remote SSH server to another server. you need to connect from your home computer to your  company computer, on the WORK:   ```ssh -R 8181:localhost:3389  <home_ssh_user>@<home_ip>``` then - access RDP connection with localhost:8181  (from HOME)
+**Reverse Port Forwarding**: Remote port forwarding lets you connect from the remote SSH server to another server.
+* **Example1**: you need to connect from your home computer to your  company computer on the WORK:   ```ssh -R 8181:localhost:3389  <home_ssh_user>@<home_ip>``` then - access RDP connection with localhost:8181  (from HOME)